The biggest advantage of being a graphic designer is that you meet so many kinds of people and work for so many different types of companies.

 A colourblind test shows there is nothing wrong with our view of the coloured world, yet even then it is obvious we either see colours in different ways or just name them differently.

 Colourblindness is most common in men and the most common variety is red-green colourblindness.
 8% of men are colourblind and only 0,5% of women!

 My first question to my printer when he told me he was red-green colourblind was whether he could print well.

 He reassured me that the printing world always works with all kinds of measuring devices, such as a spectrophotometer and a densitometer.
-Rarely colour is judged by the eye.
+Rarely colour is judged by the eye by printers.